 Next, it’s time for an in-town pitstop to refuel.
 Hankering for a slice?
 Check out Pizza Chef just northeast of town.
 Want a quick sandwich on-the-go?
 Sweet and Salty – tucked behind the shops of Central Street and bordered by Kedron Brook – is the place for you.
-Or if you’d rather enjoy a pint with your meal, Bentley’s is a local’s favorite.
+Or if you’d rather enjoy a pint with your meal, Dr Coburn's Tonic, taking the space left by Bentley’s Restaurant, is a new favorite.

 Then, if you snapped up a combination ticket for both Billings and the Marsh-Billings-Rockefeller National Historical Park, your ventures have only just begun.
 Located across the street from the farm, this is the only national park in the entire state of Vermont – and is overflowing with scenic trails, wildlife, gardens, and perfectly restored rooms within the mansion (did we mention there’s a 1960s fallout shelter?) available for guided tours May 25 through October 31.